macumbista/vectorsynthesis/README.md

 	Oscilloscope software with X/Y/Z inputs plus audio loopback application

 	NOTE: the Z axis should control the brightness of the beam, not 3D depth

+	Current development is on a MacBookPro/OSX 10.12.6, however one target platform would be the BELA board Scan processing with a webcam on the Raspberry Pi is also being investigated

 *GENERAL NOTES*